Maseru Travel Guide

 Found in one of the most beautiful regions in Africa, Maseru sits amongst the foothills of the Maloti Mountains with views of the jagged peaks of the Drakensberg Mountains.
 Built in a slight valley known as Hlabeng-Sa-Likhama, Maseru is still 5.200 feet (1,600m) above sea level.

-This makes for impossibly beautiful, clear, and crisp skies, with harsh winter balanced out by brilliantly fresh mountain air.
+This makes for impossibly beautiful, clear, and crisp skies, with harsh winters balanced out by brilliantly fresh mountain air.
 In Maseru, most midrange and budget accommodation is basic, shopping opportunities are few, and the restaurant scene isn't exactly sophisticated.

 Although there is not much to see and do in Maseru, outdoor enthusiasts will soon come to view Lesotho as a giant natural playground.
 The country is full of walking and hiking trails, leading tourists up into the mountains and past rural villages and hamlets.